JacobBonner/JenkinsTutorial/README.md

 #### __4.3.4 - Pipeline Job configuration__
-Now we will create a Jenkins Pipeline.
+Now you will create a Jenkins Pipeline.
 From the Dashboard, create a new item, give it the name `hello-world-pipeline`, and select 'Pipeline'.
 Just like for the Freestyle Job, you will be brought to a configuration page, with a bar of tabs at the top representing the configuration sections.
 Some of the options in the sections are the same as Freestyle jobs, so only the new options are described below.

 1. __General__
     - __Do not allow the pipeline to resume if the controller restarts__: This option prevents a build of this pipeline from resuming if the controller restarts.